PAF College Lower Topa

 PAF College Lower Topa is an all-boys military boarding school situated at Lower Topa, Murree which is located near Patriata in the Murree region of the Murree District of Pakistan.
 Situated on a hilltop, the institution is made up of a series of buildings.
 These comprise the boarding lodgings, academic blocks, hobbies section, laboratories, administration, library, hospital, etc. The other buildings consist of a mosque, a general purpose hall, an auditorium and a messing block.
 The public school serves as a nursery for the future leadership of the Pakistan Air Force.
 A new academic block has just been completed in 2017.
 Admission is open for all Pakistani students.

+History

+PAF College Lower Topa was established in 1953 as RPAF Public School Lower Topa.
+It was renamed as PAF Public School Lower Topa.
+The college was closed in 1968 as per the directives of the government of Pakistan.
+PAF Public School Lower Topa reopened in 1998 with the induction of X and Y entries.
+Later on it was upgraded to PAF College Lower Topa.

 Aims and objectives

-The primary aim of PAF Public School Lower Topa is to educate and groom boys for intermediate examination of Federal Board.
+The primary aim of PAF Public School Lower Topa is to educate and groom boys for intermediate examination of Federal Board and later on joining the Pakistan Air Force.

 School administration

 The school is run under a Principal.
 Additional administrative hierarchy includes a Vice Principal, an Adjutant, an Officer in-charge of the Progress Section (the Academic, Student Performance & Administration Wing), two Heads of department, Six House masters, and an equivalent number of Assistant House masters to manage the administrative matters of the school.
 The current School Administration is led by: